House Edge in Blackjack

 Know When to Split

-Splitting is an option any time you’re dealt a pair.
+Splitting in Blackjack is an option any time you’re dealt a pair.
 Some hands are no brainers for splitting.
 Aces and Eights, for example, will always perform best when split.
 Most blackjack games force you to stand after receiving one more card following split Aces.

 Other hands are less intuitive.
 Sixes, for instance, should be split only when the dealer has the potential to bust (Six or lower).
 Fours should never be split under any circumstances, and Nines are almost always split, except when the dealer’s up-card is a Ten, Ace, or Seven.
 Splitting hands has you decide if you think your hand would be better off intact, or would improve if divided and potentially combined with a Ten.